scrapinghub/shub/docs/custom-images-contract.rst

 Custom Images contract
 ======================

-A contract is a set of requirements that any crawler custom `Docker`_ image have to comply with to be able to run on Scrapy Cloud.
+This is a set of requirements that any custom `Docker`_ image has to comply with to be able to run on Scrapy Cloud.

 Scrapy crawler Docker images are already supported via the :ref:`scrapinghub-entrypoint-scrapy <sh-entrypoint-scrapy>` contract implementation.